Installing Our Sink and Fresh Water System

 We usually have to dump our gray water about twice a week.
 We dispose of our gray water as frequently as we can in drains or toilets.
 Since it’s a smaller amount that most RVs usually hold in their gray water tanks, we can also dispose of our gray water like you would while backpacking with Leave No Trace principles depending on the environment we are in.
 If the area has bears or is a desert environment you need to be especially careful about gray water disposal.
 We only use small amounts of biodegradable soaps, and we disperse the water in an arc over a wide area at a distance from campsites to avoid attracting animals.

 For the drain pipe we considered using a hard PVC drain pipe that you’d find in your average kitchen.
 Instead, to make taking the jugs in and out easier, we decided to use a flexible sump hose for the drain pipe.
-We used a PVC tailpiece and a slip nut to attach the hose to the sink strainer that came with the sink.
+We used a PVC tailpiece and a slip nut to attach the sump hose to the sink strainer that came with the sink.
 We slid the sump hose over the drain pipe and sealed it using a rubber reducing washer and a large hose clamp.

 The sump hose came in a 40-foot length so we just cut off one 3-1/2’ length for the drain hose.
 The nice part about having so much extra is that we can replace the drain hose when it get super stinky.

-We used a 3-1/2’ length so that we could put a loop in it.
+We used a 3-1/2’ length so that we could put a loop in the drain hose.
 This loop acts like a P-trap for the drain—it holds a small amount of water in the drain pipe to prevent stinky air from escaping from the dirty water and up the drain.
 Because the sump hose is long and flexible, we can take the gray water jug out of the cabinet and then remove the hose whenever we need to dump the gray water.

 Creating a Custom Backsplash for Our Camper

-Our walls are unfinished cedar tongue and groove.
+Our walls in our van are unfinished cedar tongue and groove.
 We knew we needed to protect the area behind our sink from moisture with some sort of backsplash.
 We wanted something that looked decent, but that was very affordable.
 We worried that tile and grout would split and crack on bumps on rough roads.
 We looked at some faux-tin plastic ceiling tiles, but those weren’t really the look we were going for.

 We chose a weldable steel sheet to use as the backsplash.
 We purchased three 12”x24” sheets to line up behind the counter, but ultimately we only used one behind the sink.
 Rather than allowing the metal to unevenly rust on it’s own, intentionally added a rusted patina to the medal to add to the rustic interior style of our van.